 - Doravirine is also available as part of a single-pill fixed dose combination (FDC) with lamivudine and tenfovir DF with the brand name Delstrigo

 - For full details please see the full prescribing information.

-The European patient information and detailed Product Information for doravirine are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for doravirine are available from this link on the European Medicines Agency (EMA) website.